nostra/atomizer/docs/source/cachechannel.rst

 The line says the following:

 **max-age**
   The page shall be cached 30 seconds in the browser.
+This will also be used in caches that do not listen to events.

 **channel**
   Where to listen for updates on the object.